 Imran’s family claimed the false accusation arose because Hajji Liaquat Ali wanted to rent the shop premises that the family had rented for more than thirty years, to extend his building materials business.
 Ali had asked the landlady to remove the Masihs and let him rent the shop but she refused.
 The court, however, described this as “an absurd defence”.

-The High Court has repeatedly delayed Imran’s appeal hearing, and it is thought that no judge or lawyer is willing to hear his appeal.
-On 18 September 2015, Imran made his first appearance before Lahore High Court, but the judge made no decision.
+On 18 September 2015, Imran made his first and only appearance before Lahore High Court, but the judge made no decision.
 A hearing was scheduled for 28 October 2015 but was postponed and rescheduled for 12 November 2015.
-That hearing was cancelled as one of the lawyers was sick.
+That hearing was cancelled as one of the lawyers was sick, and since then the High Court has repeatedly delayed Imran’s case.
+It is thought that no judge or lawyer is willing to hear his appeal.